pmy1733/SafaricomCatalogue/README.md

   As a safaricom new employee ,i want to view a list of all safaricom Products so that i can have visibility of all products As a safaricom new employee , i want to search product per department so that i can learn more about the Product.
   As a safaricom employee , i want to contribute to product development via an interface where I can share product innovations.
-  As a safaricom employee , i want to be part of the community that builds up the knowledge-base of our products.ABCEF
+  As a safaricom employee , i want to be part of the community that builds up the knowledge-base of our products.ABCE
 ## Contact information
 * Phone:
 * Email: